Psychedelic-Assisted Therapy Speaker Series

 - Promote Cross-Disciplinary Learning – Create a shared learning environment for clinicians, researchers, policymakers, and community leaders to engage collaboratively around the future of psychedelic medicine.

-1.5 Social Work CEs available per workshop
+1 Social Work CE available per lecture.

 ASWB ACE Eligible